Refer a Patient

 Learn more about managing your patients at Seattle Children’s, including viewing your patient’s records.

-We see patients in Seattle at our Springbrook Professional Center next to the hospital, our North Clinic in Everett and our Bellevue Clinic and Surgery Center.
+We see patients in Seattle at our Springbrook Professional Center next to the hospital, at Seattle Children's Everett and at our Bellevue Clinic and Surgery Center.
 See our locations.

 What Your Patients Can Expect

 - Once we receive your referral, your patient will be in our queue to review and schedule.
 Wait times are currently 1 to 2 months.

 - Families may call 206-987-2028 to ask to be added to a cancellation list.
 We review openings and the patient referral queue daily.
 As openings become available, we call families to schedule based on provider availability and the patient’s condition and acuity.

 - First appointments usually involve meeting more than 1 provider; families should plan for their appointment to last at least 2 hours.